Joeelwig/sqldatacleaningproject/README.md

 - **Removing Irrelevant Records**: Records with missing values that couldn't be meaningfully cleaned were removed from the dataset.

 ### 5. Final Table Creation
 The cleaned data was saved in a new table, `cafe_sales_clean`, with relevant columns and properly formatted values ready for further analysis.
+Review final data [here.](https://github.com/Joeelwig/sqldatacleaningproject/blob/main/cafe_sales_clean.csv)